7shi/dante-la-el/Inferno/MT/compare-en.md

 And even as one who with spent breath,
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">22</td><td>
-And like those who with labored breath,
+And like those who, with exhausted breath,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">22</td><td>
 And like one who, with weary breath,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">22</td><td>
-And as one who with exhausted breath,
+And as he who with panting breath,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">22</td><td>
-And like that one who with weary breath,
+And like one who, with labored breath,
 </td></tr>
 <tr><td>DeepL</td><td align="right">22</td><td>
 And like those who with weary pace